 The purpose of this study undertaken in 2013, was to determine whether the prevalence of trachoma in Ethiopia’s Somali Region is a public health problem requiring intervention.
 Cross-sectional community-based surveys were conducted in 34 suspected trachoma-endemic woredas, grouped as 14 evaluation units (EUs), using the standardised mapping methodology of the Global Trachoma Mapping Project.

-The results concluded that Mass drug administration (MDA) with azithromycin is needed in 13 EUs.
-In all 13 of these EUs implementation of facial cleanliness and environmental improvement measures is also needed.
+The results concluded that mass drug administration with azithromycin is needed in 13 EUs.
+In all 13 of these EUs, implementation of facial cleanliness and environmental improvement measures is also needed.
 The prevalence of TT was above the WHO elimination threshold of 0.2% in 10 EUs.
 Surveys are still needed in the remaining 34 unmapped woredas of Somali Region.